OOOOMGOSH/HLTV-KOOK-Bot/README.md

 # HLTV-KOOK-Bot

-A KOOK Bot for HLTV info.
-Get latest word ranking and players' statistics by simple comments in text channel.
+A KOOK Bot for HLTV info: Get the latest world ranking and players' statistics through simple comments in a text channel.

 ## Install Requirements